timhyson/personal-blog/content/pages/1--about/index.md

 title: About
 ---

-This is a demo site of the [Personal**Blog**](https://github.com/greglobinski/gatsby-starter-personal-blog) [GatsbyJs](https://www.gatsbyjs.org/) starter.
+This blog is built from a demo site of the [Personal**Blog**](https://github.com/greglobinski/gatsby-starter-personal-blog) [GatsbyJs](https://www.gatsbyjs.org/) starter.

 The starter is a ready to use, easy to customize 'like theme' starter.
-It has everything what blog should have and some more.
+It has everything a blog should have and more.

 ### Standard features: